dariushoule/SF-Movie-Maps/readme.md

 - Don't apply the knockout bindings for the list-view sidebar on small form factors.
 - Eliminate need to iterate pins for lat/lng.
 - Left and right side wildcard search might not be the best choice on phones.
-- The navigation bar is larger than it needs to be on phones, and the address bar can't be scrolled up due to the way the application height is determined.
+- The navigation bar is larger than it needs to be on phones.
+- The address bar can't be scrolled up due to the way the application height is determined.

 **Misc**